verityj/verityj.github.io/_posts/2023-06-15-screenshot.md

 $ defaults write com.apple.screencapture disable-shadow true
 ```

-What happens when you issue it is an addition to the file `~/Library/Preferences/com.apple.screencapture.plist`.
-You can open this file in Xcode and see:
+What happens when you issue it is an additional new line to the file `~/Library/Preferences/com.apple.screencapture.plist`.
+You can open this file in Xcode (or other editors, see note below) and see:

 <img class="centered" width="70%;" src="/assets/images/2023-06-15a.png" />